 In 1997, under the direction of then Lackawanna County District Attorney, Michael J. Barrasse, the concept and need for a Northeastern Pennsylvania regional advocacy center was researched and developed.
 Since it became operational in 1998, Judge Michael J. Barrasse has continuously served as the Chairman of the Board of Directors of CAC/NEPA.

-Since 1998, CAC/NEPA has grown its child-abuse intervention team to four medical personnel: three board certified physicians and one Ph.D., CRNP /SANE (Sexual Abuse Nurse Examiner); two child forensic interviewers; a child victim advocate; a family advocate; trauma counselors; and three administrative personnel including the Executive Director, the Associate Director and the Development Coordinator.
+Since 1998, CAC/NEPA has grown its child-abuse intervention team to four medical personnel: three board certified physicians and one Ph.D., CRNP /SANE-A/SANE-P (Sexual Abuse Nurse Examiner); two child forensic interviewers; a child victim advocate; a family advocate; trauma counselors; and four administrative personnel including the Executive Director, the Associate Director, Grant-writer, Fundraising and Event Coordinator.
 The CAC/NEPA team members are on call 24/7.

 In 2017, CAC/NEPA provided 1,676 child abuse intervention services to 839 children & adolescents.
 These services included: 682 Forensic Interviews 670 Medical Exams & Assessments, 291 Advocacy, Support & Referral Services and Trauma Therapy for 33 Children at our Mulberry Center CAC/NEPA provides an ambitious education program throughout Northeastern Pennsylvania.
 CAC/NEPA provided training & education to 2,248 adults & 2,941 children in communities throughout NEPA in 2017.